immcantation/presto/docs/info.rst

 Contact
 --------------------------------------------------------------------------------

-If you have questions you can email the
+If you have questions, you can email the
 `Immcantation Group <mailto:immcantation@googlegroups.com>`__.

 If you've discovered a bug or have a feature request, you can create an issue